-PSYC 790 Dissertation Research Seminar (3)
+PSYC 790 Dissertation Research Seminar (1.5, 1.5)

-This seminar is designed to prepare students for beginning the dissertation in the Fall semester.
+This seminar is designed to prepare students for beginning the dissertation in the Fall and Spring semesters.
 Students review the Dissertation Handbook, including dissertation requirements, formatting, information technology, committee selection, ethical issues in research and the department's timeline for completing the dissertation process.
-Students work in seminar format to refine dissertation topics and methodology, and complete a dissertation proposal prospectus.
+Students work in seminar format to refine dissertation topics and methodology and write a significant portion of their literature review.
 Grading is "Pass" or "Fail."
 Students take PSYC 790 in the fall semester and must then register consecutively for their first section of dissertation (PSYC 798) in the spring semester, second section in the summer (PSYC 799), and third section in the fall (PSYC 800).
-Open only to Psy.D. students in Clinical Psychology (Clinical Psychology prerequisite: PSYC 717 for bachelor admits and PSYC 726 for master's admits)
+Students should also register for PSYC 796 in the spring semester.
+Open only to Psy.D. students in Clinical Psychology.